Frequently Asked Questions about FLAS Fellowships

 What does an academic year FLAS Fellow receive?

-What can I use an Academic Year FLAS for?
+What is the Academic Year FLAS used for?

-- formal, full-time modern language and area studies coursework at Penn, including the international aspects of professional or other fields of study.
-(Some Centers allow graduate students to apply FLAS towards overseas coursework in limited situations.
-Please consult the appropriate FLAS Coordinator.)
+(1) Formal, full-time modern language and area studies coursework at Penn, including the international aspects of professional or other fields of study.

-- full-time dissertation research abroad.
-The use of the foreign language in the dissertation research must be extensive enough to be able to consider the language improvement facilitated by the research equal to the improvement that would be obtained from a full academic year’s worth of formal classroom instruction.
+(3) Full-time dissertation research abroad.
+The use of the foreign language in the dissertation research must be sufficiently extensive that the language improvement facilitated by the research equal to the improvement that would be obtained from a full academic year’s worth of formal classroom instruction.

 Do I have to take specific classes?

-FLAS recipients must take at least one language course and one area studies course each semester.
-Some Centers maintain approved course lists.
-Please check with the appropriate FLAS Coordinator.
+AY FLAS Fellows must take at least one language course and one area studies course focused on that region each semester of the FLAS year.

 About Summer awards: